petrarca/jfind/scanner/README.md

 - `-json`: Output results in JSON format
 - `-post`: Post JSON output to server (implies --json)
 - `-url string`: URL to post JSON output to (only used with --post, default http://localhost:8000/api/jfind)
+- `-require-license`: Filter only Java runtimes that require a commercial license (requires -eval)

 ### Examples